How Semilocal Are Semilocal Density Functional Approximations? -Tackling Self-Interaction Error in One-Electron Systems

 where

-Here, $a$, $b$, and $q_0(s)$ are two free parameters and a function of $s$, respectively, which will be determined by appropriate norms to be discussed later.
+The parameters $a$ and $b$ are determined by the appropriate norms of the H and Gaussian electron densities as discussed below.
+The function $q_0(s)$ that mixes the dependence of $q$ and $s$ is defined below.
 By construction, $0 \leq g(s,q) \leq 1$ for any $s \geq 0$ and $-\infty \leq q \leq \infty$.
-This guarantees that RS satisfies the exact constraints of exchange energy being negative and the tight Lieb-Oxford bound for any one-electron densities.
+This guarantees that RS satisfies the exact constraints of a negative exchange energy and the tight Lieb-Oxford bound for one-electron densities.

-$g(s,q)$ is also designed to monotonically decrease with $q$, in view of the success of $F_x^{SCAN}(s)$ being monotonically decreasing with $s$ which was discussed earlier.
+The function $g(s,q)$ is further designed to monotonically decrease with $q$, in view of the success of $F_\mx^\mathrm{SCAN-i}$ being monotonically decreasing with $s$ as discussed above.
 This requires $b > 0$.
 According to Bader's theory of atoms in molecules (AIM) \cite{AIM}, the behavior of \(\nabla^2 n\) provides critical insights into electronic structure.
 In regions of high electron density, such as at bond centers for compressed or equilibrium bonds and at nuclei, \(\nabla^2 n\) is negative.
 Conversely, in regions of low electron density, including inter-shell regions and bond centers of highly stretched bonds, \(\nabla^2 n\) becomes positive.
-For example, as the bond of $H_2^+$ is stretched, q at the bond center becomes more positive (see section II in Supplementary Material).
+For example, as the bond of $\rm{H}_2^+$ is stretched, $q$ at the bond center becomes more positive (see Section III in the Supplementary Material \cite{supplemental}).

-For an electron density under the one-dimensional, nonuniform coordinate scaling, $q \to -\infty$ for some region as the coordinate scaling strength goes to $\infty$, and $q \to \infty$ for the other region (see section III in Supplementary Material).
+For an electron density under one-dimensional nonuniform coordinate scaling along the axial direction represented in a cylindrical coordinate, \( q \to -\infty \) in regions that have small axial distance from the origin at a fixed radial distance, while \( q \to \infty \) elsewhere as the scaling strength approaches \(\infty\) (see Section IV in the Supplementary Material \cite{supplemental}, see also references \cite{non_uni_scaling,nush} therein).
 In the region where $q \to -\infty$, $g(s,q) \to 1$, while for the other region, $q \to \infty$, $g(s,q) \to 0$.
-Therefore, $g(s,q)$ guarantees that $F_x^{RS}$ reduces to $F_x^{SCAN}$ for the $q \to -\infty$ region, and 0 for the other region, yielding a finite exchange energy for one-electron systems under the one-dimensional, nonuniform coordinate scaling.
+Therefore, $g(s,q)$ guarantees that $F_\mx^\mathrm{RS}$ reduces to $F_\mx^\mathrm{SCAN-i}$ in the $q \to -\infty$ region, and vanishes for the other region, yielding a finite exchange energy for one-electron systems under one-dimensional nonuniform coordinate scaling.